yorickpeterse/speedpwn/README.md

 not used here in The Netherlands.

-Originally I wrote a Python script (which can be found in `nostalgia/speedpwn.py`) some time back in early 2009 to do this and I've used it over the years.
+Originally I wrote a Python script (which can be found in `nostalgia/speedpwn.py`) back in early 2009 to do this and I've used it over the years.
 After using it for almost 4 years I decided it was time I'd rewrite it in a decent way.

 The algorithm used itself is nothing new and has been around since 2008.
-More information about this can be found on the following webpages:
+More information about this can be found on the following web pages:

 * <http://www.gnucitizen.org/blog/default-key-algorithm-in-thomson-and-bt-home-hub-routers/>
 * <http://www.mentalpitstop.com/touchspeedcalc/calculate_speedtouch_default_wep_wpa_wpa2_password_by_ssid.html>